rgrannell1/clockwork/README.md

 ## Motivation

-I'd like to better understand how I spend my time on my devices, my discovery of music & interesting articles, and my todo-list completion.
+I'd like to track my digital activity as I believe it correlated with my mood, energy-levels, and may have interesting seasonal effects.

 ## Architecture

-A periodic polling-service gathers information from multiple sources & collates it in a SQLite database.
+A polling-service gathers information from multiple sources & collates it in a SQLite database.